nsommer/patternify/README.md

 # => true
 ```

-**Note:** I started this gem for fun and it is higly incomplete and lacks validations and documentation.
+**Note:** I started this gem for fun and it is highly incomplete and lacks validations and documentation.
 Pull requests are welcome.

 ## Installation